Skip to content Skip to content Skip to content

 Conclusion: Implications for leadership selection decisions

 In conclusion, the key message from this research is that leadership effectiveness is shaped by the interaction between cognitive ability and personality tendencies.
-By accounting for these interactions, organisations can make more informed leadership selection decisions: identifying individuals who are capable of managing complexity while also navigating the behavioural demands associated with their personality profile.
-Recognising dark‑side tendencies as potential strengths, rather than risks alone, allows leadership selection to move beyond avoiding derailment and toward understanding the conditions under which leaders are most likely to perform effectively over time.
+By accounting for these interactions, organisations can make more informed leadership selection decisions: identifying individuals who are capable of managing complexity while also navigating the cognitive, emotional, and behavioural demands associated with their personality profile.
+Recognising dark‑side tendencies as potential strengths, rather than risks alone, allows leadership selection to move beyond avoiding derailment and toward understanding the conditions under which leaders are most likely to demonstrate capability over time.

 Download the full paper here